Elevated Estradiol and Male Infertility

 Men with a history of an elevated estradiol level should be followed with repeat estradiol levels every six months for a year, and then yearly thereafter while on therapy.

 For couples who will want more children in the future, the man can stop taking anastrazole after the woman is pregnant or after they have decided to put their fertility efforts on hold, and then restart the medication three months before beginning to try for subsequent children.
-Men who are done with their fertility efforts can stop anastrazole therapy and have a new baseline estradiol level checked two to three months later.
+Men who are done with their fertility efforts can stop anastrazole therapy and have a new baseline estradiol level checked a few months later.
 Mild persistently elevated estradiol levels (60–80 pg/mL) can be followed with estradiol testing every six to twelve months; if the levels remain stable after two to three years, the testing can be discontinued.
 There is no good evidence that mildly elevated estradiol levels have a negative impact on health or testosterone-related symptoms, but there is some evidence showing that low estradiol levels in men may have a negative impact on mood, sex drive, or sexual function.
 Men with very high, persistently elevated estradiol levels (over 80 pg/mL) should consult with their endocrinologist for decisions regarding ongoing monitoring and management.
 There is some emerging evidence that very high estradiol levels might somewhat increase the risk of cardiovascular events, but prolonged anastrazole use can also potentially increase the risk of osteoporosis and bone fracture.